-Reconciliation is the practice of matching balances in accounts with the objective of finding any financial inconsistencies, discrepancies, omissions, and even frauds.
-Every transaction is recorded in two accounts (debit in one and credit in another) in the books of accounts and therefore reconciliation at the end of any accounting period includes matching of balances and making sure that the debits (credits) from one account for one transaction are the same as the credit (debits) to another account for the same transaction.
+Reconciliation is the practice of matching balances in accounts to find any financial inconsistencies, discrepancies, omissions, and even frauds.
+Every transaction is recorded in two accounts (debit in one and credit in another) in the books of accounts.
+Therefore reconciliation at the end of any accounting period includes matching of balances and making sure that the debits (credits) from one account for one transaction are the same as the credit (debits) to another account for the same transaction.

-- Assuming a company is reconciling bank transactions in its own books with the bank statement.
-The company is doing this exercise at the end of the month and it found out that a cheque issued on 31st of the month has not been debited from its balance at the bank and the bank deducted certain charges from the balance which were not recorded in the company’s books.
+- Assuming a company is reconciling bank transactions in its books with the bank statement.
+The company is doing this exercise at the end of the month.
+It found out that a cheque issued on 31st of the month has not been debited from its balance at the bank, and the bank deducted certain charges from the balance, which were not recorded in the company’s books.

-- Here, the balances in the company’s books and the bank’s book will not match and entries have to done/corrected to reflect the true balances in the accounts.
-The company will recognize the bank charges on its books and the bank balance will be adjusted to reflect the true picture in the accounts.
+- Here, the balances in the company’s books and the bank’s book will not match, and entries have to done/corrected to reflect the right balances in the accounts.
+The company will recognize the bank charges on its books, and the bank balance will be adjusted to reflect the accurate picture in the accounts.

 Process of Reconciliation

 The process of general reconciliation is as follows:

 #1 – Compare one Account Balance with the Other